A-C-Sai/sql-case-studies/Pizza Runner/README.md

 Danny is very aware that data collection was going to be critical for his business’ growth.

-Given the collected data, Danny want:
+Given the collected data, Danny wants:
 -  assistance to clean the data
 -  apply some basic calculations